AdobeDocs/express-add-ons-docs/src/pages/guides/distribute/guidelines/genai/index.md

 Our Generative AI guidelines include:

-- Acceptable content
-- Restricted content
+- Listing guidelines
+- Content generation guidelines, including disclaimer guidelines
-- Transparency when using Gen AI content
+- Recommendations for add-ons using generative AI technology

 We will edit and update this guide as our requirements and the technology evolve.

 ## Overview

 The rise of Generative AI offers potential benefits for add-ons, particularly in facilitating content creation and accelerating workflows.

-However, it also means it is possible for users to be exposed to llegal content on a large scale, even if the add-on’s own code bundle and assets technically meet requirements.

 Adobe requires that users be able to choose whether they want to try add-ons that employ Generative AI technology.
 This means that add-ons must clearly state upfront when they use generative AI technologies.

 We created these guidelines to assist any developers who wish to take advantage of Generative AI in their add-ons, to make sure they do so in accordance with Adobe standards.